branonm/ascii-traffic/README.md

   The Run method takes a context.
 This context is used to break the infinite loop in the method for clean shutdown.
   I also wired in the ability to dynamically update the lit times for each light via the context.
 As this wasn't a requirement I didn't fully wire it in and included it only to 'future-proof' the code

+  I added limits on how long each color can remain lit for.
+These limits are completely arbitrary.
+Red and green can be as short as 5 seconds and as long as 10 minutes.
+Yellow can be between 5 and 30 seconds.